RohanNero/No-Life/NOTES.md

   - basically a popup could show for like 5-10 seconds with "You Died!" or something like that
 - listen for event, and on emit:
   - area under viewport should update with text based on the same event listener
+    - in addition to the text popping up can we have a button near the text that says `hint`.
+    - these `hint`s will pop up depending on the most previous event listener (so `hint` matches current problem)
   - viewport needs to update image
   - can we play audio on the same event listener? for game sound effects and potentially dialoge.